NYC Subway Safety Guide for Solo Travelers

 Recommended Behaviors

-• Ride in the conductor car
+• Ride near the conductor

 • Avoid empty cars

-• Stand near families or commuters
+• Stay close to families or commuters

 Avoid